Poolkeh/poolkeh.github.io/README.md

 # Welcome to [Poolkeh](https://poolkeh.herokuapp.com/)

-## Poolkeh finds the fastest strategy for a nation-wide testing without Pipetting Gymnastics and brings life back to a new normal 30 times faster.
+## Poolkeh helps finds the fastest strategy to test the entire country for COVID-19 30 times faster